IgorKowalczyk/majo.exe/README.md

 ## ⁉️ Issues

-If you have any issues with the page please create [new issue here](https://github.com/igorkowalczyk/majo.exe/issues)
+If you have any issues with the page please create [new issue here](https://github.com/igorkowalczyk/majo.exe/issues).
+When creating new issue please provide as much information as possible.
+If you can, please provide logs from console.

+We will review your pull request as soon as possible.
+We might suggest some changes or improvements.

 ## 📥 Pull Requests

 When submitting a pull request:

 - Clone the repo.
-- Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature).
+- Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`).
 - Open a [pull request](https://github.com/igorkowalczyk/majo.exe/pulls) on [GitHub](https://github.com) and describe the feature or fix.

 ## 📋 License